NHSDigital/booking-and-referral-fhir-api/tests/README.md

 ```

 ## Test flow to test new develops
 By default this proxy it's pointing to bars mock receiver which is pointing to a docker container as a backend.
-This backend it's responsible
+This backend is responsible
 to manage the requests made through this proxy.

 In order to run the tests you need to follow this further configurations: